 According to TomTom's annual traffic index report, New York City ranks 49th for worst traffic congestion in the world.
 The average commuter spends an additional 34 minutes per day stuck in traffic during peak commute times and 129 hours a year for commutes of 30 minutes.

 Some of the moving violations that will give you a bad driving record and raise your insurance rates:

 The State of New York DMV website lets you pay non-criminal traffic citations.
 It also tells drivers how to request a hearing to contest a ticket and provides helpful traffic court information.

 New York City police have issued 86,090 moving violations so far in 2016.

 The City of New York reported 1,168 car crashes in which alcohol was a factor in 2014.
 Those accidents resulted in 904 injuries and 54 fatalities.

 A DWI conviction may require you to obtain an SR-22 form.
 Get a quote and compare rates from local agents and top companies that specialize in Queens DWI insurance.

-This works out to a fatality rate of 2.65 per 100,000 residents.
-All traffic deaths are a tragic loss, and considering the estimated population of 2,333,054 Queens is safe in terms of traffic fatalities per capita.
+All traffic deaths are a tragic loss, and considering the estimated population of 2,358,582, Queens is a safe place in terms of traffic fatalities per capita.

 New York is one of the 12 US states that have a no-fault insurance system.
 In no-fault states, accident victims can collect benefits from their own insurance companies, regardless of whether the other party is insured.
 Liability coverage helps pay for other peoples’ medical and repair bills if you cause a car accident.
 Personal Injury Protection coverage pays for your medical expenses after an accident, regardless of who was at fault.